Configure the Backend Input Forms¶

 Palettes are used to collect occasionally used fields and show them up on

 demand.
-The Backend user therefore has to choose the Extended View in the
+The Backend user has to choose the Extended View in the

-Backend’s List module.
+Backend’s List module to view these.
 Palettes are connected to a durable visible field.
 An

 example from the table